AppDaemon/appdaemon/docs/APPGUIDE.rst

 Home Assistant Return Data Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Return Data from internal AppDaemon service calls is arbitary and returned as is from the return statement of the called service. and can be of any time just as you would expect with a regular Python ```return`` statement.
+Return Data from internal AppDaemon service calls is arbitrary and returned as is from the return statement of the called service. and can be of any time just as you would expect with a regular Python ```return`` statement.

 The return format from Home Assistant service calls is more complex and includes additional data as well as the requested data.
 The return data wil be a dictionary, and AppDaemon starts with the data returned directly